Symptoms - Diarrhoea in babies and children

 Acute diarrhoea starts suddenly and lasts for less than 2 weeks.
 It's more common in babies and children.

-Symptoms of diarrhoea
+Symptoms of acute diarrhoea

 • loose or watery poo